-New to Online: The Essentials: This workshop (in two parts) will give participants an understanding of how the roles and expectations for online teaching differ from face to face instruction.
+New to Online: Essentials Part 1, Getting Started: This workshop (first of two parts) will give participants an understanding of how the roles and expectations for online teaching differ from face to face instruction.
 Participants will also gain an awareness of a variety of strategies they can employ to better engage learners in their online courses.

-New to Online: Quality Course Design Frameworks: Quality course design is one of the many things that need to be considered in online and blended instructional models.
+Fundamentals: Framework for Quality Design: Quality course design is one of the many things that need to be considered in online and blended instructional models.
 This workshop will help you explore various quality metrics that can help you improve the quality of your online course.

-New to Online: Effective Feedback Strategies: According to research, feedback on learning is a key factor in improved learning outcomes and student satisfaction.
+Fundamentals: Giving Effective Feedback: According to research, feedback on learning is a key factor in improved learning outcomes and student satisfaction.
 In this workshop, you will identify different feedback strategies along with effective methods for providing feedback to your students efficiently.

-- Respond to a CTLE survey upon completion of training.
+- If asked, respond to a CTLE survey upon completion of training.

-- Provide resources and support for completion of training/certification.
+- Provide resources and support for completion of training

 - Provide funding for course/program registration.